aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 * Jin found this sprung Z nut holder helped her wobbly Z screw a bit: [Z_Nut_Mount_WobbleFix by syahriansyah](https://www.thingiverse.com/thing:2103550)
 * Even Tech2C comments that the 8mm Z rods are a bit flimsy.
 A good 10mm Z remix is: [HyperCube LM10UU Z Axis Carriage by henryarnold](http://www.thingiverse.com/thing:1950819)
-* People like to talk rubbish about the cantilever bed design, but really for a 200mm or 250mm bed it's fine.
-For a 300mm or larger bed, two Z screws and 4 Z rods should be used.
-For a bed larger than 500mm, three Z screws should be used (as three points define a plane).
-* It may be better to join multiple Z screws with a belt, instead of using multiple motors.
-If you strongly pull the build platform, you may cause one of dual motors to skip steps and get out of alignment.
-A belt does not have this problem.
-The D-Bot community has many good remixes of dual and triple belted Z screws.
-* Really at 500m bed size, the HyperCube starts to become flawed, as linear shafts have a large deflection over long distances, especially heavy steel which must also carry its own weight.
-If you are concerned, look up a shaft deflection calculator.
-At 500mm+ you should be considering a design that does not use linear shafts.
-Good alternatives are V-slot designs such as the D-Bot, or something that uses linear rails.

 ### Electronics